ChetSocio/easy-reveal/Readme.md

 ## Server Side Rendering

-`easy-reveal` supports server side rendering out of the box.
-Its rtested with nextjs 14 and typescript and it works well out of the box.
-Love it?
-Theb give some stars in github
+`easy-reveal` doesnot supports server side rendering out of the box.
 ## Forking This Package

 Clone the this repository using the following command: